wstaeblein/ngSimpleDatePick/README.md

 Other Attributes:

 <b>sdp-min & sdp-max</b>
 These should also be a property of your controller, so that these dates can change and be perceived by the ngSimpleDatePick directive.
+You can use them both or separately meaning dates after or before a given date.

 <b>format</b>
 This is a normal string attribute to set the date's format.
 Default is 'DD/MM/YYYY'.